 Plaintiff and Defendant.
 The person starting the legal divorce case is the “plaintiff”.
 The other spouse is called the “defendant”.
 The court doesn’t punish or reward one person based solely on whether he or she wants the divorce.
 There isn’t typically an advantage in being the plaintiff instead of the defendant.
 However, spouses often have strong feelings about whether they prefer to be plaintiff or defendant.
 I recommend that the divorcing couple talk about this decision with their mediator or collaborative lawyers.

 Automatic Orders.
 Attached to the complaint are the “Automatic Orders”.
 These court orders are effective on the plaintiff when the complaint is signed and apply to the defendant upon service of the complaint.
-(Copies of the summons, complaint and automatic order forms, as well as most other standard divorce forms, can be found on the State of Connecticut Judicial Department web site at https://www.jud.ct.gov/webforms/forms/fm158.pdf.)
+(Copies of the automatic order forms can be found on the State of Connecticut Judicial Department web site at https://www.jud.ct.gov/webforms/forms/fm158.pdf.)
 The purpose of the Automatic Orders is to prevent one divorcing spouse from doing certain harmful things to the other spouse, for example, cancelling health insurance or running up a huge credit card debt.

 Service and Waiver of Service.
 In adversarial divorce, the summons and complaint are given to a marshal, who serves copies on the defendant, often surprising or embarrassing the defendant spouse at work or home.
 The defendant doesn’t have to accept the papers from the marshal or sign anything for the marshal in order for the marshal’s service to be valid.